Lucinda Ruh

 Lucinda Martha Ruh (born 13 July 1979) is a Swiss former competitive figure skater.
 She is the 1996 Swiss national champion and the 1993 junior level national champion.

 She is known for her outstanding spinning ability and her balletic skating.
-Nicknamed the "Queen of Spin", she is the longest and fastest spinner in the world ever.
+Nicknamed "the Queen of Spin", she is the longest and fastest spinner in the world ever.
 In April 2003, Ruh set a Guinness world record for the most continuous upright spins on ice (105).
-She toured with Stars on Ice, Champions on Ice, and numerous other world wide tours.
+She toured with Stars on Ice, Champions on Ice, and numerous other worldwide tours.
 She also authored her 2011 memoir Frozen Teardrop.

 Personal life

-Lucinda Martha Ruh was born on 13 July 1979 in Zurich, Switzerland.
+Lucinda Martha Ruh was born on 13 July 1979 in Zürich, Switzerland.
 Her family moved to Paris, France, not long after her birth and then to Tokyo, Japan, when she was four years old.
 She was initially more focused on ballet than skating and at age seven received a scholarship to the Royal Ballet of London.
 She also practiced the piano and cello.

 Ruh lives in New York City.
 In May 2012, she gave birth to twin girls, Angelica and Angelina.